+When defining a column in a table, you can designate it as a key column by setting the Key Column property to True.
 Key columns can only be the following data types: Identity, Integer (all types), String, or Date.
-Other data types are not valid for key columns.
+Other data types cannot be key columns.